 Boaz was the father of Obed (whose mother was Ruth).

-Matthew's Gospel, while in many ways the most Jewish of the Gospels, emphasizes God's love and grace for all people.
+Matthew's gospel, while in many ways the most Jewish of the gospels, emphasizes God's love and grace for all people.
 At the beginning of Jesus' life on earth, he is welcomed by foreigners, Magi, who come from many miles away to worship him.
-At the end of Jesus' life on earth, he challenges his disciples to go tell every nation about him and his good news, baptizing them and welcoming them into God's family.
+At the end of Jesus' life on earth, he challenges his disciples to go tell every nation about him and his Good News, baptizing them and welcoming them into God's family.
 Even in the genealogy of Jesus, Matthew prepares us for the fact that, by God's grace, all people can be included in God's family.
-In the lineage of great King David, and the Messiah Jesus, is a Gentile woman.
+In the lineage of great King David, and of the Messiah Jesus, is a Gentile woman.
 Her name is Ruth, and her story is a marvelous story of God's grace and the faithful heart that finds its home in the God of Israel.

 Related Scripture Readings

 - Matthew 28:18-20

 Other Devotionals from Heartlight for Saturday, January 2, 2021

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.